zskendall/dotfiles/media/README.md

 Sometimes polybar will not show the volume; this is usually because it can't figure out which sound card to use. `aplay -l` to figure out the card number and use `master-soundcard = hw:X` in volume module.

+Sometimes pulseaudio needs to be restarted. `pulseaudio -k` generally successfully killed the daemon, but `pulseaudio --start` seemed to only restart on non-systemd machines - use `systemctl --user restart pulseaudio` for those.